adityasolanki205/Face-recognition-using-flask/README.md

 ![](images/singers.jpg)

 2. **Creating a Google Compute instance**: Now we have to create a Compute Engine Instance to deploy the app.
 To do that we will use **n1-standard-8** as it has larger processing power.
 For Boot Disk we will select **Ubuntu 18.04 LTS**.
-Also tick on the Allow Http traffic label to send/receive requests create the instance.
+Also tick on the Allow Http traffic label to send/receive requests.
+As last create the instance.

 ![](images/compute_instance.gif)